theopolis/uefi-firmware-parser/README.rst

 UEFI Firmware Parser
 ====================
 The UEFI firmware parser is a simple module and set of scripts for parsing, extracting, and recreating UEFI firmware volumes.
+This includes parsing modules for BIOS, OptionROM, Intel ME and other formats too.
+Please use the example scripts for parsing tutorials.

 Installation
 ------------